-If you are a male and you are bleeding from your genitals, please seek medical attention.
-Males do not have periods.
-However it appears that Minnesota state representative Sandra Feist, hailing from the Democratic–Farmer–Labor Party (DFL), a woke progressive arm of the of the US Democratic Party (describing itself as “populist-progressive”), is either an ignoramus or pushing misinformation to advance the campaign to include menstrual products in boys bathrooms.
+If you are a man and you are bleeding from your genitals, please seek medical attention.
+Men, i.e., males do not have periods.
+However it appears that Minnesota state representative Sandra Feist, hailing from the Democratic–Farmer–Labor Party (DFL), a woke progressive arm of the of the US Democratic Party (describing itself as “populist-progressive”), is either an ignoramus or pushing misinformation to advance the campaign to include menstrual products in boys bathrooms (which does not depend on changing the definition of “boy,” “man,” or “male”).
 Feist is an educated person, holding a Bachelor’s of Arts in history and political science from the University of Wisconsin, as well as a Doctor of Jurisprudence from William Mitchell College of Law, so her rhetoric is unlikely to result from ignorance of basic medical science.
 This is more likely the talking points of a transgressive campaign.

 “Male” and “female” are biological sex categories.
 They exist independent of cultural, historical, and social construction.
 These categories hold for most animals—and all mammals, of which humans are a species.
 Males have an XY chromosomal configuration and produce gametes called spermatozoa, with which the female gametes, called ova (egg cells), may be fertilized to produce offspring.
 Put another way, females, who produce eggs and can bear offspring, are distinguished biologically by the production of gametes that can be fertilized by male gametes.
 Menstruation, or the estrous cycle, is the process occurring in females of some species of mammals (ten primate species, four bat species, the elephant shrew, and one known species of spiny mouse).
 Menstruation involves the discharging of blood and other materials from the lining of the uterus.
 Except during pregnancy, this occurs at intervals of approximately one lunar month from puberty until menopause.